lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 detection, it can be useful to store additional information like which keypoints are connected with each other by an edge.

-You can provide all this information to Lightly by adding a `schema.json` to the directory of the respective task.
+You can provide all this information to the Lightly Worker by adding a `schema.json` to the directory of the respective task.
 The schema.json file must have a key `categories` with a corresponding list of categories following the COCO annotation format.
 It must also have a key `task_type` indicating the type of the predictions.